 Psychopathology provides a survey of major categories of psychopathology across the lifespan with an emphasis on criteria for the diagnosis of mental disorders.
 Different perspectives on the etiology and maintenance of psychopathology are discussed, including cognitive, behavioural, biological, genetic, interpersonal and sociocultural.
 Important consideration will be given to issues of diversity, broadly defined to include age, class, disability, ethnicity, sex, religion, and sexual identity, and the ways in which these factors may influence the expression, course and clinical presentation of mental disorders.

 Dr. Bagby is not currently accepting new Master’s degree applications from prospective graduate students in the Psychological Clinical Science program at UTSC.
-Please email Dr. Bagby if you are interested in graduate studies at UTSC in the Centre for Personality, Psychopathology, and Psychodiagnostics.
+Please email Dr. Bagby if you are interested in graduate studies at UTSC in the Clinical Laboratory for Personality, Psychopathology, and Psychodiagnostics.

 Consult the University of Toronto’s Graduate Department of Psychology website for more information about admissions procedures and deadlines.